sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 ## Minimizing Risk

 - Partnership with CFOB
-- Automated security code checking
+- Quality Assurance on procured code
 - Taking lessons learned from others who have done micro-procurement
-- Tabletop exercise
+- Tabletop exercise with stakeholders using personas and scenarios
 - Using standard safeguards against outsourcing

 Note: